digitalutsc/ark-ids-resolver/README.md

 ## Introduction

 This repository is separated from the Ark Services(https://github.com/digitalutsc/ark-services), and it will be Ark ID lookup for upcoming traffic and the landing page.
-With this, the back-end operations interface will be placed behind the VPN for security measures.
+With this, the back-end operations interface will be placed behind the VPN.

 ## Installation